 Anger is completely normal, but when it gets out of control, it can become destructive and can make you feel like you’re at the mercy of strong and unpredictable emotions.

 Research has shown that anger can be a result of family background or past experiences.
 Most people who get angered easily probably have a history of disruptive or chaotic emotions or families.

-The tips below will help you learn how to control emotions and anger immediately.
+The tips below will help you learn how to control your emotions and anger immediately.

 #21.
-Quickly visualize a relaxing experience: Try to remember a relaxing experience from your memory, and you can visualize from your imaginations too.
+Quickly visualize a relaxing experience: Try to remember a relaxing experience from your memory, and you can visualize it from your imagination too.

 #22.
 Remind yourself that getting angry won’t fix anything: This would help you feel better and calmer instead of bursting out in anger.